 Most organizations tend to underestimate the time, resources and knowledge needed to manage the specific license terms and conditions and remain up to date.
 Often, organizations don’t have a correct view of what they are actually entitled to do with the Oracle Database software, resulting in large compliance and financial issues.

 Did you for example know that a database feature called “Advanced Replication” which was available in Oracle’s Database software 11gR2 is no longer available from Oracle’s Database software version 12c onward, and is only further developed in Oracle’s GoldenGate software programs?
 Only by carefully studying Oracle’s Program documentation you will be aware of this.
 The immediate next step would be to internally discuss the implications of this change with regard to future deployment of the Oracle software within your own organization.

-All common Oracle Database license compliance issues we experienced at clients over the last years – 22 in total – are presented in our new white paper.
+All common Oracle Database license compliance issues we experienced at clients over the last years are presented in our white paper.

 Richard is one of the managing partners at B-lay.
 He started to work in the license management industry in 2004 and worked for almost 10 years at Oracle as regional director of compliance.
 He uses his knowledge of enterprise software vendors (such as Oracle, SAP, IBM and Microsoft) to educate, equip and enable software end users in their challenges regarding proper software license management.
 Richard holds a master’s degree in IT, from University of Amsterdam in the Netherlands.